Eldora Maria (Amaral) Enos

 You have free articles remaining.

-Eldora Maria (Amaral) Enos, 73, of Santa Maria, passed away February 5, 2020.
 Arrangements are in the care of Magner-Maloney Funeral Home and Crematory.

-To plant a tree in memory of Eldora Enos as a living tribute, please visit Tribute Store.
+Sympathy notes and words of support may be expressed at www.magnermaloney.com.

 Add an entry as